35K

 Option 2: Everest Base Camp Helicopter Tour with Kala Patthar Landing

-The Everest Base Camp Helicopter Tour with Kala Patthar Landing option is best for those who wish for a more immersive experience of the Everest region.
+The Everest Base Camp Helicopter Tour with Kala Patthar Landing option is best for those wishing for a more immersive experience of the Everest region.
 This package also offers complete scenic views of the Himalayas, but there is more than that.
 It offers a rare chance for you to set foot on one of the highest points on Earth, i.e., Kala Patthar (5,550m).

 Phase 1: Kathmandu to Lukla